 I was asked by my friends at Organic Valley to write about and share the best all butter pie crust recipe.
 What a dream right?
 Growing up, I never knew there were other fat options besides butter.
 We were an all-butter household, and my mom was very particular when it came to buying high-quality butter.
-It’s no wonder I own and operate an organic bakery–one that goes through hundreds of pounds of organic butter a month!
+It’s no wonder I owned and operated a bake shop that went through hundreds of pounds of organic butter a month for over 10 years!
 So today I’m sharing tips and tricks for making the best homemade all-butter pie crust.

 Many people are intimidated by making their own pie crusts, but it is one of the easiest things to make at home and one that is truly worth doing over buying a store-bought pie crust.
 All you need are a few simple ingredients: Organic Valley Salted Butter, organic flour, organic cane sugar, and water.